 “Everyone talks about day tickets looking at the window rates, but our marketing team is doing everything we can to get you to not pay window rates,” said Spychalsky, noting that the average price of a lift ticket purchased online or as part of a pack is 30% lower than Palisades Tahoe window rates.

 Like Vail and Sugar Bowl, Palisades Tahoe has embraced dynamic ticketing.
 Ticket prices are tiered and once they sell out at one tier, it bumps tickets to the next price.
 Day ticket prices have been increasing about 7% a year mainly due to the rise in cost of operations, according to Spychalsky, and Ikon Pass prices have been increasing about 4% per year.
-Ikon Pass sales, which started at $700 this spring for the base pass (now $879), are not limited but go off sale Dec.
-9. After that, the only option is the pricey Palisades Tahoe Season Pass at $1,300.
+Ikon Pass sales, which started at $700 this spring for the base pass (now $879), are not limited but went off sale Dec.
+9. After that, the only option was the pricey Palisades Tahoe Season Pass at $1,300.

 Palisades Tahoe says it will continue to focus on both passes and tickets to meet the demands of all their customers.